Skytraders: 1993–2002

+2002–present

 In 2002, Skytraders was awarded a long-term contract by the Australian Antarctic Division for the provision of a range of Antarctic air services.
 Since then, the company's role in providing air services to the Commonwealth Government has grown to also include long-term contracts with the Department of Defence (Special Operations Command), the Department of Home Affairs (Australian Border Force), Victorian State Government (Victoria Police), the Department of Foreign Affairs & Trade, Australian Federal Police, and the Australian Maritime Safety Authority.
 In January 2024, Skytraders started operating regular flights on behalf of Australian based mining services company, Mineral Resources Limited.